minikie/xenarix/README.md

 ## Notice

-<span style="color:orange;font-size: 24pt">This Xenarix is move to submodule of [MxDevTool](https://github.com/montrixdev/mxdevtool-python), Because of supporting financial math functions.</span>
+<span style="color:orange">This Xenarix is move to submodule of [MxDevTool](https://github.com/montrixdev/mxdevtool-python), Because of supporting financial math functions.</span>

+<br><br><br>
 ---

-<br><br><br>

 Xenarix is a economic scenario generator(ESG) for financial analysis.
 Now is Beta Release version.
 The Engine is developed by C++.